gessinger-hj/gepard/README.md

 } ) ;

 ```

+# Heartbeat and Reconnection Capability Parameterization

+## Broker Side

+The default ping interval for the broker is 180000 mili-sec aor 3 minutes.
+This value can be changed in three ways:

+1. Startup parameter: --gepard.heartbeat.millis=<nnn>
+1. Evironment variable: GEPARD_HEARTBEAT_MILLIS=<nnn>
+1. Varaible in configuration-file: { "heartbeatMillis":<nnn>

+## Client Side

-# Technical Aspekts of the Client
+# Technical Aspects of the Client

 NodeJS clients use the powerful but simple framework for asynchronously callbacks.
 <br/>